 The American Goldfinch comes here for the winter, normally arriving in October and leaving in May.
 They go north to breed.

 When they arrive here in October, both the male and female are rather drab-looking birds.
-Before they leave in May the males put on their breeding plummage and are truly beautiful with canary-yellow/golden bodies and black cap and wings.
+Before they leave in May the males put on their breeding plumage and are truly beautiful with canary-yellow/golden bodies and black cap and wings.

 Most people who want to attract them feed between October and May.
 They will eat black sunflower seed, but really love Niger Thistle seed.
 Tubular feeders or cloth sock feeders work well.
-The thistle seed sometimes also attracks Pine Siskins.
+The thistle seed sometimes also attracts Pine Siskins.